 Who It’s Best For

 The Helix Midnight Luxe blends plush comfort with targeted support, making it a dream for combination sleepers.
 Its 13.5-inch hybrid design features memory foam and individually wrapped coils, creating the perfect balance between softness and stability.
-A quilted pillow top adds extra cushioning, while zoned support keeps your spine aligned.
+The pillow top adds extra cushioning, while zoned support keeps your spine aligned.
 Cooling technology, including copper gel memory foam and a breathable cover, prevents overheating for uninterrupted sleep.

 This mattress is also ideal for side and back sleepers who shift positions throughout the night.
 If you struggle with discomfort, tossing and turning, or waking up too warm, the Helix Midnight Luxe offers the pressure relief, support, and cooling you need to wake up refreshed.